ScionFL: Efficient and Robust Secure Quantized Aggregation: Acknowledgments

 \section{Acknowledgments}

-This project received funding from the European Research Council~(ERC) under the European Union's Horizon 2020 research and innovation program~(grant agreement No. 850990 PSOTI).
-It was co-funded by the Deutsche Forschungsgemeinschaft (DFG) within SFB~1119 CROSSING/236615297 and GRK~2050 Privacy \& Trust/ 251805230, by the German Federal Ministry of Education and Research and the Hessen State Ministry for Higher Education, Research and the Arts within ATHENE, and by the Private AI Collaborative Research Institute, funded by Intel, Avast, and VMware. \fi
+This project received funding from the ERC under the EU's Horizon 2020 research and innovation program~(grant agreement No. 850990 PSOTI).
+It was co-funded by the DFG within SFB~1119 CROSSING/236615297 and GRK~2050 Privacy \& Trust/251805230, and by the Private AI Collaborative Research Institute, funded by Intel, Avast, and VMware.